Composting Made Simple: Easy Ways to Build Better Garden Soil

 Improves Water Retention

+One of compost's greatest benefits is its ability to help soil hold moisture.
 Sandy soils often drain too quickly, while clay soils may become hard and compacted.
 Compost helps both soil types retain moisture more effectively, reducing plant stress during hot weather and helping gardens make better use of natural rainfall.

 Improves Soil Structure

 Compost creates a looser, more workable soil that allows roots to grow more easily and encourages beneficial soil life.
+Improved soil structure is one of the biggest benefits of compost.

 Provides Nutrients

 While compost is not a substitute for every fertilizer application, it supplies a wide range of nutrients and micronutrients that plants need for healthy growth.
+Learn the difference between amendments and fertilizers here.

 Supports Soil Life